gtech-mulearn/Top-100-Coders/TEMPLATE.md

 - outline why you are applying for this Top 100 and explain how it relates to your current profession.
 Specify how being in the Top 100 will benefit your career.

-#### Career Plan: `required field`
+#### Career Plan:

-- outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
-Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+- I plan to actively participate in local tech events and mentor aspiring developers.
+In the long term, I aim to establish a tech startup in Kerala to support and nurture local talent, creating a thriving ecosystem.
+By bridging the gap between academia and industry, we can foster innovation and make Kerala a hub for technology startups in the future.

 #### Thoughts on Kerala's Tech Ecosystem: `required field`